inoyoh/BHA5/_posts/2018-02-03-biohacking.md

 ![bio](/images/body-mods.jpg)

-# We must use technology correctly
+# We must use these technology correctly

 gene-editing